 Protect Health Care Professionals and Others in the Community

-- Nursing Home Staff and Residents: Many facilities, including nursing homes, now limit visits from families and direct care workers in an attempt to limit the spread of the virus.
-If you are permitted to enter the building, you will likely be screened at the entrance, For example, your temperature may be taken and you may be asked about any recent respiratory symptoms.32
+- Nursing Home Staff and Residents: Many facilities, such as nursing homes and assisted living facilities, have had significant outbreaks of COVID-19.
+They limit visits from families and others to prevent the spread of the virus.
+If you are permitted to enter the building, you will likely be screened at the entrance.
+For example, your temperature may be taken and you may be asked about any recent respiratory symptoms.

 Protecting Yourself and Your Loved Ones